Archive

 A rarely discussed topic in the social innovation sector, Rebecca Eastmond gives her insights on how to fund the succession challenge.

 In a deeply personal and transformative dialogue, Elaine Miller-Karas and Ma.
-Cecilia Flores-Oebanda embark on an extraordinary exploration of healing and transition.
+Cecilia Flores-Oebanda embarked on an extraordinary exploration of healing and transition.
+This article explores some of the learnings.

 Learning from Molly Melching and her successor, Elena Bonometti, we explore the experiences of the person leaving and the person taking over, giving you a double-sided perspective on transitions.

 Succession planning is essential for ensuring the sustainability of organisations, particularly those in the social entrepreneurial sector.
-Monica Culenand Collince Dundo, share their experiences and insights on navigating the complex process of leadership transitions.
+In this article we explore the experiences and insights shared by Monica Culen and Collince Dundo on navigating the complex process of leadership transitions.

-Tracey Chambers and Attila von Unruh guide us through practical advice on how to build organisational resilience in case of financial crisis as well as stories of hope.
+Tracey Chambers and Attila von Unruh guide us through practical advice on how to build organisational resilience in case of financial crisis as well as stories of hope in this engaging webinar.

 Rebecca Eastmond provides advice on talking to a funder about succession, giving examples of what to do and what to avoid.